chromium/chromium/docs/linux/build_instructions.md

 ## System requirements

-* A 64-bit Intel machine with at least 8GB of RAM.
+* An x86-64 machine with at least 8GB of RAM.
 More than 16GB is highly recommended.
 If your machine has an SSD, it is recommended to have
     \>=32GB/>=16GB of swap for machines with 8GB/16GB of RAM respectively.
 * At least 100GB of free disk space.
 It does not have to be on the same drive;